godotengine/godot-website/collections/_article/small-defense-gltf.md

 ##### Support for world specification

-OpenGEX and Collada (and FBX) support specifying how the world must be intepreted by defining:
+OpenGEX and Collada (and FBX) support specifying how the world must be interpreted by defining:

 * Distance, angle, and time units
 * Configurable world-space up direction